opendocsg/slw-judgments-backfill/2010_SGCA_46/report.md

 **Introduction**

 1       This is an appeal by the appellant, JBE Properties Pte Ltd (“JBE”), against the decision of the High Court judge (“the Judge”) to grant an interim injunction restraining JBE from receiving any money under a performance bond numbered “00001BGG0601600” (“the Bond”) on the ground that JBE’s call on the Bond was unconscionable.
-The Judge’s decision is reported in _Gammon Pte Ltd v JBE Properties Pte Ltd (SCDA Architects Pte Ltd, third party)_ [2010] 3 SLR 799 (“the GD”).
+The Judge’s decision is reported in _Gammon Pte Ltd v JBE Properties Pte Ltd (SCDA Architects Pte Ltd, third party)_ <span class="citation">[2010] 3 SLR 799</span> (“the GD”).
 After hearing the parties, we dismissed JBE’s appeal against the grant of the aforesaid interim injunction (“the Interim Injunction”), but set aside certain ancillary orders made by the Judge (“the Ancillary Orders”).
 We now give the reasons for our decision.

 **Background**